saviola777/haxball-headless-manager/jsdoc/events.md

 essentially handlers which are executed after the main event handler execution loop finishes.
 They are always executed regardless of event state validation.
-If you want to make sure your handler is executed but do not need it to be executed before the event handler execution loop, register it as a post-event handler hook.
+If you want to make sure your handler is executed but do not need it to be executed before the event handler execution loop, register it as a post-event hook.

 If you want to check if any handlers were executed to decide if you hook needs to be run, check `metadata.getHandlers().size`.